How to resolve "The flash row is not valid for the selected array" error in the Bootloader Host for PSoC® 3, PSoC 4, or PSoC 5LP bootloader designs?

 Figure 1: PSoC Creator Projects and Flash Memory Usage

-To address this issue, you can manually place the bootloadable application to the flash row above the bootloader image and below the metadata area of flash as shown in Figure 1.
-This approach can be used to avoid discrepancies of flash sizes between an older/newer revision of dependency files and in the presence of field protection settings.
+To address this issue, you can manually place the bootloadable application to any flash row above the bootloader image and below the metadata area of flash as shown in Figure 1.
+This approach can be used to avoid flash consumption discrepancies between an older/newer revision of dependency files and in the presence of flash row protection settings.
 The steps are as follows:

-- Specify the address in the Placement address field such that the address is above the bootloader image and below the metadata area.
-To determine the placement address, multiply the flash row number starting from which the image can be placed with the flash row size and add the result to the flash base address.
-Align the placement address to the flash row size.
+- Specify the address in the Placement address field such that the address is above the bootloader image on the device and below the metadata area.
+To determine the placement address, add product of flash row number and the flash row size, with the flash base address.
+Ensure to align the placement address to the flash row size.
 See the Flash and EEPROM chapter of the System Reference Guide for details about flash memory organization.

 Figure 2: Manual Application Placement Option in Bootloadable Configuration